spine-examples/todo-list/deployment/rdbms-common/README.md

-This module contains the code that is shared between modules that deploy the To-Do List application using an SQL-backed storage factories.
+This module contains the code that is shared between modules that deploy the To-Do List application using an storage factories backed by relational databases.